Helen Martin Wiki, Biography, Age, Husband, Net Worth, Family, & More Facts

 Financial situation

-Helen married Johannes Niemand in a surprise ceremony in July 1953, but she divorced him a few months later after only two or three months of marriage.
+Helen married Johannes Niemand in a surprise ceremony in July 1953.
+But she divorced him a few months later after only two or three months of marriage.
 They had two children together.

 Helen Martin’s net worth